Prosper FAQ’s

 Will insurance cover the cost of my appointment?

 We are a private clinic but some health spending accounts may cover our services.
 Please check with your provider to see if they cover appointments with nurses or nurse practitioners.
+In our experience, insurance companies rarely cover our services.

 Which provinces does Prosper provide service?